gpinkham/query_result_presenter/README.md

 All you need to do is call `QueryResultPresenter::Presenter.new(result here)` on any query result returned as a hash, and you will get these additional methods.
-If you call an unrecognized method, it will call that method on the original result object.
+If you call an unrecognized method, it will call that method on the original result object using `method_missing`.

+This project started as `PgResultPresenter` to be used with a postgres database that returnd `PgResult` objects to which we added functionality.
+However, since we're open sourcing our BI app, and people will likely use non-postgres db's, this gem is to extend that functionality beyond just postgres.

+So, the `(result here)` that you load into the presenter will be a result from `pg`, `mysql2`, or another db connection library.
+The results can be different types / classes, but most conform to the same format which allows this gem to work.

-Note, this will not work for query results returned as an array, which happens with some libraries, although you can normally change that functionality.
+The format needed for this to work is for results to be returned as hashes, this will not work for query results returned as an array.
+Most libraries return results as hashes by default, or you are able to change the configuration in the library to return the result as a hash.

 The additional functions you get are: